NateSkiles/MyThai-Code-Summary/readme.md

 ```
 To display the form to the user, I created a template that uses a form with a request to POST new objects to the database.

-Note: For the upcoming examples, there are templates and functions for both Restaurants and Dishes.
+*Note*: For the upcoming examples, there are templates and functions for both Restaurants and Dishes.
 I have only included one to prevent excessive redundancy.

 ``` Jinja
 {% extends "MyThai/MyThai_base.html" %}